 Aroma: Fruity aromas of raspberry and wild strawberry mixed with ethereal and spicy fragrances of vanilla and cinnamon.

 Taste: Medium body, dry with remarkable structure and light acidity.

-Producer: Glicine, Marcorino, Curra, are names that are reminiscent of this small winery that took roots in 1980, named “del Glicine” as a tribute to a century-old wisteria located in the garden.
+Producer: Glicine, Marcorino, Curra, are reminiscent of this small winery that took roots in 1980, named "del Glicine", as a tribute to a century-old wisteria located in the garden.
 They began producing for enjoyment in small quantities with both successes and disappointment.
-Slowly the past time grew into business facilitated by the existing unique 17th century cellar, which is a great example of Piedmontese Baroque kept in perfect condition.
-The silence, the darkness, the moistness, and the coolness are ideal for the storage and aging wines.
+Slowly the past time grew into business facilitated by the existing unique 17th century cellar, a great example of Piedmontese Baroque kept in perfect condition.
+The silence, the darkness, the moistness, and the coolness are ideal for storage and ageing wines.